Men’s Purity Weekend

 · Spiritual Meekness is one thing.
 Softness and indifference are quite another.

-· Our goal is to live an Orthodox life.
+· Our goal is to live an Orthodox life, not just to speak or write Orthodox.

 Question: Do you speak Orthodox, orthodox theology?
+How do you live?

 I mean how do you live when no one else is around you?

 · To think like an Orthodox is easy!
+But to live an Orthodox life takes effort.

 · God expects patience, prayer, and struggle from us.